maisiejillbt/ZodiacMap/README.md

 - D2 (10/12/2021) Create filtering functions to find correct stars for each constellation and add "constellation" attribute to each.
 Render only constellation stars

 - D3 (10/13/2021) Edit camera angles to show the correct view of each constellation and add static buttons to navigate to that point in space
+    - firgure out smoothing of camera angle change
+    - create list of points to "look at"
+    - adjust entry point to be more ~aestetic~
+    - add GH and Li
+    - make simple intro ?
+    - add a favicon

 - D4 (10/14/2021) Wrap up